-When you're looking for the best rimfire scope for targeting shooting, you don't need to buy the most expensive ones rated for precision shooting.
-All you need is something durable, affordable, simple to use and can reach 50 yards.
-Our favorite ones are the Vortex Crossfire II and the Nikon ProStaff Rimfire II.
+When searching for the best rimfire scope for target shooting, you don't have to spend a fortune on precision-rated ones.
+All you need is a durable, affordable, user-friendly option that can reach up to 50 yards.
+Our top choices include the Vortex Crossfire II and the Nikon ProStaff Rimfire II.

 Best Rimfire Scopes Comparison Reviews